We don’t see credit union members,

 Vision is rooted in communities where agriculture is the bread-and-butter of the economy.
 Many of us are farmers and ranchers too.
 We pride ourselves on understanding the financial needs of our members and on sharing the profits.

-In 2023, Vision Credit Union returned $26.7 million in profit shares to our members.
+In 2023, Vision Credit Union returned over $34 million in profit shares to our members.
 Our profit share allocation is one of the highest returns paid by any Alberta credit union.

 Vision is rooted in communities where agriculture is the bread-and-butter of the economy.
 Many of us are farmers and ranchers too.
 We pride ourselves on understanding the financial needs of our members and on sharing the profits.